New Media Ventures

 Venture Round in 2014

-CrowdTangle is a social media tracking and discovery platform that simplifies the process of finding and monitoring content across various social networks.
-The company's online tools allow users to track, analyze, and report on public content, helping them understand how information spreads on social media.
-By providing insights into content trends, CrowdTangle enables users to stay informed about real-time developments and public discourse on these platforms.
+CrowdTangle is a developer of a social media tracking and discovery platform that simplifies the process of finding and monitoring content across various social media channels.
+Its online platform equips users with tools to track, analyze, and report on trends in public content, facilitating a deeper understanding of how information spreads in the social media landscape.
+By enabling users to monitor engagement and interactions, CrowdTangle aids organizations in effectively navigating the complexities of social media dynamics.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.